 My day-to-day work is as a lawyer, but from a young age I have always been interested in art and the arts.
 Piano studies and choir singing led to the pipe organ.
 I am now the Cathedral Organist at St. James Cathedral Townsville.
 I am a Director of the Australian Festival of Chamber Music, which in July 2015 celebrated its 25th anniversary.

 What started as travel photography has gradually developed into a passion, principally with landscape, cycling and street photography.
 My teachers are in New Zealand - Jackie Ranken and Mike Langford of the Queenstown Centre for Creative Photography.
 They have been inspirational and become delightful friends.
-Over many years I have enjoyed annual trips to the South Island and more recently to Japan.
+Over many years I have enjoyed annual trips to the South Island and to Japan in 2016.
 In July 2018 I travelled with them to northern India, Kasmir and Ladakh.